 6. Escrow Services

-For individuals or businesses dealing with high-value transactions, escrow services provide an added layer of security.
+For businesses dealing with high-value transactions, escrow services provide an added layer of security.
 An escrow provider holds the funds until both parties fulfil their agreed-upon conditions.
 This is particularly useful in industries like real estate, mergers and acquisitions, and high-value B2B contracts.

-Best for: Businesses conducting high-value transactions that require third-party security, such as real estate deals or major B2B agreements.
+🎯 Best for: Businesses conducting high-value transactions that require third-party security, such as real estate deals or major B2B agreements.

 7. P2P (Peer-to-Peer) Payments